petrgazarov/cumuli-aws-console-chat/README.md

   - `amazonaws.cn`
   - `aws.training`

-    as well as the `.aws` top level domain.
+    as well as the `.aws` top-level domain.
 It is disabled on all other pages.

-- I have another issue not listed here, or want to provide feedback.
+- I have another issue not listed here or want to provide feedback.

   Please open an issue on GitHub or DM me on X: [@petrgazarov](https://twitter.com/PetrGazarov)